 How many students will the school accommodate?

-The school will accommodate 1,600 students in grades K-8.
+The school will accommodate approximately 1,400 students in grades K-8.
 The student population represents the race, gender, and economic profile of the public school student population of the state of Florida.
 Class sizes will be set at the state mandated levels of 18 students per teacher in grades K-3 and 22 students per teacher in grades 4-8.

 How will students be selected for enrollment?

-Florida Statues provides that the student body attending a university lab / charter lab school must reflect the racial and economic diversity of the state.
-To that end, a demographically based lottery is used to identify students for enrollment at the FAU/SLCSB Lab School.
+Florida Statues details that the student body attending a university lab / charter lab school must reflect the racial and economic diversity of the state.
+To that end, a demographically based lottery is used to identify students for enrollment at the FAU/SLPS Lab School.
 Enrollment targets demographics, by race, gender, and income level which is provided by the Florida Department of Education in December each year.
 Through recruitment and information efforts, every student living in St. Lucie County has been invited to complete an application for the lab school.
 Each year the web-based admission application for the lottery is available September 1st and has a firm close date of February 1st.
 All applications submitted are placed in the lottery pool and sorted to achieve the necessary demographic balance by grade level.
-All the applications and data from the prior year is purged therefore, families who wish to apply for their children will need to complete an application each year if the children are not already attending the lab school.
+All the applications and data from the prior year are purged therefore, families who wish to apply for their children will need to complete an application each year if the children are not already attending the lab school.
 Parents are notified through email if their application has been selected through the lottery to fill an opening in the school.
 As vacancies occur during the year, families may be contacted to fill those openings; the lottery is used to identify a child having the same demographic profile as the one who left.
 Because we are strictly lottery driven, there is no waiting list.

 Will children of Tradition residents be guaranteed seats in the school?

-No. Because the FAU/SLCSB Lab School must reflect the racial and economic diversity of the state, assignment is not based on neighborhood residence for any child applying to the school.
+No. Because the FAU/SLPS Lab School must reflect the racial and economic diversity of the state, assignment is not based on neighborhood residence for any child applying to the school.
 An online lottery application must be submitted in order to be considered for admission.

 When will parents be notified regarding their child's admission to the school?